glowupmatt/glowupmatt/README.md

 I am a software engineer specializing in full-stack development.
 Throughout my career, I’ve built interactive user experiences with TypeScript, and JavaScript utilizing frameworks like React, Redux, and Next.js.
 On the back end, I’ve developed scalable and efficient systems using Node.js, Express, Flask, and Java Spring Boot.

 - 🌱 I’m currently learning
-  - DevOps Skills
+  - AI self-hosting
-  - Near crypto SDK
+  - Music microservices

 <div align='left'>
 <p>📫 How to reach me:</p>